mahsa-kzmpr/global-car-market-analysis/README.md

 This page provides a high-level view of the dataset through:

-- Total listing count
+- Total Vehicles
-- Total number of brands
+- Total brands
-- Median listed price
+- Median price
 - Average mileage
-- Top 10 brands by number of listings
+- Top 10 brands by number of cars
-- Listing distribution by reported brand-origin country
+- Vehicle distribution by Manufacturing Country
-- Interactive filters for brand and country
+- Interactive filters for brand and manufacturing country

 ### 2. Price and Mileage Analysis